 - If the employee does not yet have an SSN, check the box “Has applied for an SSN”.

-- Once the SSN is issued, Human Resources or Financial Aid will enter it into TALX and complete the I-9.
+- Once the SSN is issued, the employee needs to bring it to Human Resources or Financial Aid (undergraduate and student hourly employees).
+They will enter it into TALX and complete Part 2 of the I-9.

 I-9 questions?
 Contact [[lmrigg, Lynn Riggs]] in Human Resources, 757-221-3153 or [[gjanderson, Ginia Anderson]] in Financial Aid, 757-221-2427